 Disclosure: This post may contain affiliate links.
 If you purchase through these links, we may earn a small commission at no extra cost to you.
 We only recommend products we genuinely believe in.
 Read our full affiliate policy.

-A calm Montessori language shelf with books and realistic objects Toddlers are constantly collecting words.
+A calm Montessori language shelf with realistic objects, matching cards, and books

 Your child wants to know what things are called, what sounds they make, where they go, who uses them, and why you just said “colander” instead of “bowl.”
 That curiosity is not random.
 It is the foundation of language.